iDigitalFlame/ThunderStorm/docs/Commands.md

 - **fg** or **focus**:
   Focuses the window and brings user input to it.
 This command requires a handle and can only be used on a single window at a time.
+- **in**, **input** or **type**:
+  Simulates keystrokes in order to type the message after the action.
+Capital and spaces are preserved.
+If a valid window handle is specified, this will force focus of the specified window before typing.
 - **mb**, **msg**, **msgbox**, **message** or **messagebox**:
   Show a MessagBox prompt as a child of the supplied window handle.
 A handle of 0 (or using `all`) will make a standalone MessageBox.